livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 | `imgUrl`     | No       | string              |

 #### Title
 Title could be used in several cases.
-Component look depends on given data.
+Component look depends on the given data.

-> Example of title component
+> Example of a title component

 ```json
 {